rstan-dev/GarageGuru-PP5/README.md

 In React, certain components from the Moments walkthrough project were used or closely adapted:
   * CurrentUserProvider - for current user context
-  * useToggleMenu -  similar to useClickOutsideToggle hook to close the mobile nav menu
+  * useToggleMenu -  similar to useClickOutsideToggle hook from Moments, to close the mobile nav menu
   * InfintityScroll setup for Jobs, Invoices and Comments
   * fetchMoredata - utility function to get more API data for use with Infinity Scroll
   * setTokenTimestamp - utility function to decode the JWT refresh token and store its expiration timestamp in local storage.